POSTED BY August 31, 2019 COMMENTS (16)ON

 ITR 3 :

 This form is used by HUF and resident individuals who have income under the head of Profit & Gains from business or profession.
 This return may also include income from house property, salary/pension and income from other sources.

 This return form is to be used by an individual or HUF, who is resident other than not ordinarily resident, or a Firm (other than LLP) which is resident, whose total income for the assessment year 2019-20 does not exceed Rs.50 lakh and who has income computed on presumptive basis under section 44AD or 44AE or 44ADA.

-In this article, we tried to cover various income tax related concept in nutshell, I hope it was beneficial for those who had no idea about it.
-We will try to cover these information in detail in various other articles dedicated to individual topics.
-Please ask your questions in comments section so that we can answer those.
+In this article, we tried to cover various income tax-related concept in nutshell, I hope it was beneficial for those who had no idea about it.
+We will try to cover this information in detail in various other articles dedicated to individual topics.
+Please ask your questions in the comments section so that we can answer those.

 Here is the list of some of our best content.